Festival Amani: 8th edition 2022

 The eighth edition was initially planned for 4–6 June 2021.
-However, due to the state of siege prompted by security concerns and the COVID-19 pandemic in the Democratic Republic of the Congo, it was postponed to 4–6 February 2022, in Kituku in the Keshero neighborhood of Goma commune.
+However, due to the state of siege prompted by security concerns and the COVID-19 pandemic in the Democratic Republic of the Congo, it was postponed to 4–6 February 2022, in Kituku in the Kyeshero quartier of Goma commune.
 It attracted a crowd of more than 30,000 festival-goers, along with various UN Agencies and NGOs.
 Due to Goma's ranking as the second city in the DRC after Kinshasa in terms of COVID-19 cases and deaths, North Kivu expanded the vaccination program at the event to promote vaccination awareness.
 Bintou Keita, the Special Representative of the UN Secretary-General, was present, distributing leaflets to caution people against COVID-19 misinformation on social media.

 Notable artists at the event included: W. Malick, Afande Ready, Mohombi, Roga Roga, among others.